 Listening is an active creative skill that enables someone to comprehend a speaker's utterance.
 It is a process by which we receive, construct meaning from, and respond to spoken messages (Emmert, 1994).
 What are the things involved in this act?
 The act of listening involves hearing, thinking, as well as having a good deal of interest to what the speaker is saying.
 When we listen to someone speaking, we hear sounds.
 These sounds are a combination of several language components such as words (vocabulary), arrangement of words, (syntax), stress and intonation (the rise and fall of the speaker's voice).
-Comprehending a speaker's utterance requires our mentally processing this language components in order to create meaning or significance from the speakers' utterance.
-See diagram below:
+Comprehending a speaker's utterance requires our mentally processing these language components in order to create meaning or significance from